 While day trading books can teach you about strategy, risk management, psychology, and technical analysis, they will not make you a profitable day trader!

-A lot of them are seen as staples in the industry are written before the market crash of 2008 and before the emergence of high-frequency trading in the industry rendering them obsolete!
+A lot of them are seen as staples in the industry that are written before the market crash of 2008 and before the emergence of high-frequency trading in the industry rendering them obsolete!
 The books that matter most for your developments will teach you about the importance of risk management and trading psychology.

-After all, trading success comes as a result of effort, mental resilience and being wrong…often!
+After all, trading success comes as a result of effort, mental resilience, and being wrong…often!